 Terrified and not understanding where he was going, Catholic Charities staff met Peter at the airport and took him to his foster care home.
 Then staff enrolled him in English classes and helped to get him into school.

 From there, Peter learned the language and started making friends.
-He graduated high school and then went to college, getting his bachelor’s degree and becoming a social worker to help other refugees coming to the U.S. Now as an adult, he is providing for himself and has a community he belongs to and loves.
+He graduated high school and then went to college, getting his bachelor’s degree and becoming a social worker to help other refugees coming to the United States Now as an adult, he is providing for himself and has a community he belongs to and loves.

 If he hadn’t received the support, life would have been even more difficult.
-You and Catholic Charities can work to make sure no unaccompanied children coming to the U.S. are alone.
+You and Catholic Charities can work to make sure no unaccompanied children coming to the United States are alone.
 By giving a gift of $25, $50 or $150, or becoming a monthly giver on our Foster Care Fund Team, you can help provide for these children’s needs today.